laurenpearly/IST412/README.md

 - **User.UserView:** Moved some code to CourseController and CourseView to make class smaller.
 - **User.UserController.viewAssignment():** Removed because no longer needed, eliminating the message chain.
 - **NOTE:** User.UserController.viewCourses() still includes a small message chain, because objects needed to get passed from UserView to CourseView and there was no way to make it more concise.

-## Refactoring Notes

-Some of our refactoring plans could not be carried out for a few reasons.
-The message chains in UserController need to be there since it is the only way to obtain user courses and their assignments.

 ## Design Patterns